-This project analyses plant-level panel data from the Colombian manufacturing sector spanning the last five decades and complements it with census data on agriculture and services across multiple cross-sections.
+This project analyses plant-level panel data from the Colombian manufacturing sector and complements it with census data on agriculture and services across multiple cross-sections.
 Further data from household surveys that contain indirect information on the informal sector supplement these sources.
 Taken together, these data make it possible to trace the industrialisation process at a granular level for the last 70 years and to tease out potential alternative mechanisms driving the industrialisation process.
 For example, some accounts emphasise the role of minimum wages and labour unions in distorting firm entry and growth in the Colombian manufacturing sector (and many other Latin American countries).
-Alternative theories for the evolution of the manufacturing sector point out that only very large firms can operate high productivity, capital-intensive technologies or that, conversely, capital-biased technological change occurs across the board.
+Alternative theories for the evolution of the manufacturing sector point out that only very large firms can operate high-productivity capital-intensive technologies or that, conversely, capital-biased technological change occurs across the board.